 The Baist real estate survey map pictured above did not come from the library, however.
 I bought it in an antique store twenty-five years ago because it pictured my Capitol Hill neighborhood.
 You can see my first fabulous gay house, at 309 Tenth Avenue, as well as my friend Jamie’s even more fabulous gay house on Thomas and 14th.
 Many other locations on the Capitol Hill map have changed significantly in the last century.
 The freeway opened, the high school closed, and Lincoln Park was re-named “Cal Anderson Park” in honor of Washington’s first openly gay politician.

-Examining boxes of documents at the beginning of a case is my favorite phase of litigation (other than coming at the end to handle the appeal).
+Examining boxes of documents at the beginning of a case is my favorite phase of litigation (other than coming in at the end to handle the appeal).
 As you learn about the case, you get to orient yourself in a whole new area of law: Subsurface water rights!
 Adjoining property owner obligations!
 You figure out the cast of characters: Owner!
 Contractor!
 Subcontractor!
 Architect!
 Structural Engineer!
 Geo-engineer!
 You read emails, contacts, letters, even maps.
 It’s like someone dumped out several boxes of puzzle pieces from multiple abstract pictures, with lots of pieces missing, and started a stopwatch.
 Fun.

 I’ve always enjoyed complex mental challenges.
 But my recent experience with PTSD has revealed another reason for my attraction to this early phase in contrast to other stages of litigation.
 When I pore through raw case files, I want to learn what actually happened – not just to assess what the admissible evidence is likely to show at trial, or how I might be able to plausibly spin some random scrap of paper to score a rhetorical point.
 Client wishes, confirmation bias, or other filters will eventually cloud my vision and values.
 For now, let me sort through puzzle pieces and indulge my innocent thirst for the truth.